zuozhenggh/learning-library/developer-library/springboot-adb-react/backend/backend.md

     pods
     </copy>
     ```
-This will run `kubectl get pods` in the background, but the setup script creates aliases for ease of use
+This will run `kubectl get pods` in the background, but the setup script creates aliases for ease of use.
+The pods should say 'running' if everything is done correctly.

     ![](images/get-pods.png)